 I am incredibly grateful for the extraordinary opportunities that these organizations have given me.
 I will forever be thankful to them for helping me to become a more experienced environmentalist, a more thoughtful conservationist, and a lifelong advocate for the Thousand Islands.

 By Mikael-Ann Melfi

 Raised in Clayton, NY, Mikey Melfi is no stranger to the shores of the St Lawrence River.
-Through her pursuit of a B.S. in Environmental Sciences Systems from Lemoyne University, Mikey has gained experience in Invasive Species Management on our shores and in Iceland.
+Through her pursuit of a B.S. in Environmental Sciences Systems from Le Moyne College, Mikey has gained experience in Invasive Species Management on our shores and in Iceland.
 In her free time, Mikey serves as a Women’s STEM Power Mentor for Environmental Studies freshman, is a part of the FORCES Environmental Club, and an athlete on the Women’s Swim Team at Lemoyne.
 Whether hiking, mentoring, or spending time with teammates, Mikey is passionate about using research to develop environmental systems solutions backed by science and rooted in innovation.